Muscle Scraping for Pain Relief & Recovery – Gua Sha

 With traditional IASTM, a manual tool is used to help get deeper into the tissue for treatment.
 These scraping therapy tools are made of stainless steel, stone, plastic, or other materials.
 In this video, I’m using the Achedaway Heated Scraper.
 It combines a scraping tool with heat as an added benefit.
 This combination allows for two techniques to be combined into one treatment.

-BPPV, or Benign Paroxysmal Positional Vertigo, can literally stop you in your tracks.
-Hopefully this vertigo treatment with Brandt Daroff exercises will help.
-As always, make sure you are properly diagnosed because vertigo symptoms can be coming from something more serious.
+Benign Paroxysmal Positional Vertigo, better known as BPPV, can literally stop you in your tracks.
+Make sure you are properly diagnosed with BPPV before trying these because vertigo symptoms can be an indication of something more serious.